 Exhibitions

-Guez's work has been displayed in over 60 solo exhibitions worldwide; Laboratorio Arte Alameda, Mexico City (2023); Felix Nussbaum Museum, Osnabrück (2023); Princeton University Art Museum, New Jersey (2022); MAMBO: Museum of Modern Art, Bogota (2022); Kunst im Kreuzgang, Bielefeld (2021); Futura Gallery, Prague, (2020); American Colony Archive, Jerusalem (2019); MAN Museum, Nuoro (2018); DEPO, Istanbul (2017); the Museum for Islamic Art, Jerusalem (2017); the Museum of Contemporary Art, Detroit (2016); the Institute of Contemporary Arts, London (2015); the Center for Contemporary Art, Tel Aviv (2015); the Rose Art Museum, Brandeis University, Massachusetts (2013); Artpace, San Antonio (2013); The Mosaic Rooms, A.M Qattan Foundation, Centre for Contemporary Arab Culture & Art, London (2013); the KW Institute for Contemporary Art, Berlin (2010); and Petach Tikva Museum of Art, (2009).
+Guez's work has been displayed in over 60 solo exhibitions worldwide at notable institutions, including Laboratorio Arte Alameda in Mexico City (2023), Felix Nussbaum Museum in Osnabrück (2023), Princeton University Art Museum in New Jersey (2022), MAMBO: Museum of Modern Art in Bogota (2022), Kunst im Kreuzgang in Bielefeld (2021), and Futura Gallery in Prague (2020).
+His exhibitions also include the American Colony Archive in Jerusalem (2019), MAN Museum in Nuoro (2018), DEPO in Istanbul (2017), Museum for Islamic Art in Jerusalem (2017), Museum of Contemporary Art in Detroit (2016), Institute of Contemporary Arts in London (2015), Center for Contemporary Art in Tel Aviv (2015), Rose Art Museum at Brandeis University in Massachusetts (2013), Artpace in San Antonio (2013), The Mosaic Rooms at the A.M.
+Qattan Foundation in London (2013), KW Institute for Contemporary Art in Berlin (2010), and Petach Tikva Museum of Art (2009).

-Guez has participated in numerous group exhibitions, including shows at Kunstmuseum Bonn (2023); The Jewish Museum New York (2021); Hugh Lane Gallery, Dublin, (2020); Susquehanna Art Museum, Harrisburg (2019); Musée des beaux arts, France (2018); MODEM Museum, Hungary (2018); Brown University, Providence USA (2017); Arab World Institute, Paris (2017); CEPA Gallery, Buffalo, USA (2017); UNTREF Museum, Buenos Aires (2016);the Buenos Aires Museum of Modern Art (2016); the North Coast Art Triennial, Denmark (2016); Weatherspoon Art Museum, Greensboro, North Carolina (2015); the 17th, 18th, and 19th International Contemporary Art Festival Videobrasil, São Paulo (2011, 2013, 2015); the8th Berlin Biennale for Contemporary Art (2014); Cleveland Institute of Art (2014); Triennale Museum, Milano (2014); Centre of Contemporary Art, Torun (2014); Tokyo Metropolitan Museum of Photography (2014); Maxxi Museum, Rome (2013); Palais de Tokyo, Paris (2012); the 12th Istanbul Biennial (2011); and the Museum of Modern Art, Ljubljana (2010).
+Guez has participated in group exhibitions at a variety of institutions, including Kunstmuseum Bonn (2023), The Jewish Museum in New York (2021), Hugh Lane Gallery in Dublin (2020), Susquehanna Art Museum in Harrisburg (2019), Musée des Beaux-Arts in France (2018), and MODEM Museum in Hungary (2018).
+His work has also been featured at Brown University in Providence, (2017), Arab World Institute in Paris (2017), CEPA Gallery in Buffalo, (2017), UNTREF Museum in Buenos Aires (2016), and the Buenos Aires Museum of Modern Art (2016).
+Other notable exhibitions include the North Coast Art Triennial in Denmark (2016), Weatherspoon Art Museum in Greensboro, North Carolina (2015), and the 17th, 18th, and 19th International Contemporary Art Festival Videobrasil in São Paulo (2011, 2013, 2015).
+Additionally, he has exhibited at the 8th Berlin Biennale for Contemporary Art (2014), Cleveland Institute of Art (2014), Triennale Museum in Milano (2014), Centre of Contemporary Art in Torun (2014), Tokyo Metropolitan Museum of Photography (2014), Maxxi Museum in Rome (2013), Palais de Tokyo in Paris (2012), the 12th Istanbul Biennial (2011), and the Museum of Modern Art in Ljubljana (2010).

 To date, nine books have been published internationally about Guez's practice.
 Publishers include Kerber Verlag, Distanz, New England Press, and A.M Qattan Foundation.